Understanding Mania In Bipolar Disorder: An Examination Of Symptoms And Treatment

 A review of medical and psychiatric history

 Mental health professionals can review a client's medical and psychiatric history, including previous diagnoses, treatments, and hospitalizations, to understand their symptoms.
-This information might provide insight into how one's symptoms have progressed or changed over time.
+This information might provide insight into whether symptoms are being caused by another condition—or how manic symptoms have progressed or changed over time.
+For example, an individual who has been diagnosed with attention-deficit/hyperactivity disorder (ADHD) may typically exhibit energy levels that are higher than normal.
+Periods of increased activity, then, may be due to attention-deficit/hyperactivity disorder and not manic symptoms of bipolar disorder.

 Standardized assessment tools